SiriDB/siridb-docs/content/database/alter_database/expiration_num.md

 ---
 title: "expiration num"
-weight: 85
+weight: 91
 ---

-This settings should be an integer value with the time precision of the database.
+When the *expiration_num* is enabled than number shards that are older than the provided value will be dropped.
+This setting should be an integer value with the time precision of the database.

-For example:
+By default this setting is disabled.

+### Examples

 ```siridb
 # Suppose we have a second precision database,